Azzary/Emulateur-Dofus-1.29/README.md

 ### If you want to follow the progress :https://trello.com/b/4rdSUNk1/leafemu

-## Ajout d'un bot pour tester les performances (n'est pas fini)
+## Adding a bot to test performance (not finished on this version)
+-------> After test 3000 connection on the world server with the bot (all in the same machine and in the same map, but the bot consumes too much resource (memory) more than the world server ...)
 ## ChangeLog Auth:
 ---> Ajout de la connexion
 ---> Ajout de fil d'attente
 ---> Gestion des MDP/Ban...
 ---> Affichage des server
----> Affichage du nb de personnage
+---> Affichage du nb de personnages
 ---> Connection au server de jeu

 ## ChangeLog World: